-Under the Incentive Compensation Program, we made awards in 2020, 2019 and 2018 aggregating \$177.4 million, \$175.5 million and \$183.3 million, respectively.
-The amounts charged to employee compensation and benefits for the years ended December 31, 2020, 2019 and 2018 were \$176.8 million, \$177.2 million and \$161.0 million, respectively.
+Under the Incentive Compensation Program, we made awards in 2022, 2021 and 2020 aggregating \$164.3 million, \$184.1 million and \$177.4 million, respectively.
+The amounts charged to employee compensation and benefits expense for the years ended December 31, 2022, 2021 and 2020 were \$160.1 million, \$173.4 million and \$176.8 million, respectively.

 Effective as of September 30, 2017, we established the AB 2017 Long Term Incentive Plan ("2017 Plan"), which was adopted at a special meeting of AB Holding Unitholders held on September 29, 2017.
-The following forms of awards may be granted to employees and Eligible Directors under the 2017 Plan: (i) restricted AB Holding Units or phantom restricted AB Holding Units (a "phantom" award is a contractual right to receive AB Holding Units at a later date or upon a specified event); (ii) options to buy AB Holding Units; and (iii) other AB Holding Unit-based awards (including, without limitation, AB Holding Unit appreciation rights and performance awards).
+The following forms of awards may be granted to employees and Eligible Directors (directors who satisfy applicable independence standards) under the 2017 Plan: (i) restricted AB Holding Units or phantom restricted AB Holding Units (a "phantom" award is a contractual right to receive AB Holding Units at a later date or upon a specified event); (ii) options to buy AB Holding Units; and (iii) other AB Holding Unitbased awards (including, without limitation, AB Holding Unit appreciation rights and performance awards).
 The purpose of the 2017 Plan is to promote the interest of AB by: (i) attracting and retaining talented officers, employees and directors, (ii) motivating such officers, employees and directors by means of performance-related incentives to achieve longer-range business and operational goals, (iii) enabling such officers, employees and directors to participate in the long-term growth and financial success of AB, and (iv) aligning the interests of such officers, employees and directors with those of AB Holding Unitholders.
 The 2017 Plan will expire on September 30, 2027, and no awards under the 2017 Plan will be made after that date.
 Under the 2017 Plan, the aggregate number of AB Holding Units with respect to which awards may be granted is 60 million, including no more than 30 million newly-issued AB Holding Units.